arc53/DocsGPT/README.md

 ## Roadmap

-Good vectorDB scraping/parsing
+- Good vectorDB scraping/parsing

-Load vectors in UI from arc53
+- Load vectors in UI from arc53

-better UI
+- Better UI

-More prompts for other languages
+- More prompts for other languages

-Better parsing
+- Better parsing

-Extensions for firefox
+- Extensions for firefox

-Extensions for Vscode
+- Extensions for Vscode